Code-Institute-Submissions/BrewPunk-CI/README.md

 ## UX

 - This project gives a homebrew user access to Brewdogs selection of Homebrew recipes.
-The user can select a desired Alcohol content or Bitterness level and fetch appropriate homebrrew recipes based on values greater than selected.
+The user can select a desired Alcohol content or Bitterness level and fetch appropriate homebrew recipes based on values greater than selected.
 Card content reveals the beer name and IBU along with Mashing details and ingredients needed to replicate the beer.
 Sliders are used to Generate the ABV and IBU values on the main page.
 - Brewing Calculators: -ABV - The user can use the ABV calculator that are developed for Homebrewing calculation of Alcohol % based on the initial Gravit and final Gravity of the beer.
 Input fields clearly marked with helper text and two buttons.
 One to calculate the ABV and the other to reset the fields.
 Number content can only be placed in the input fields.
 Red errors will appear if text is input in the ABV Calculator.
-- Brewing Calculators: -Priming Sugar - The user can use the Priming sugar calculator that are developed for Homebrewing calculation of Priming sugar needed for bottlling based on the initial Volume and Temperatur of the beer.
+- Brewing Calculators: -Priming Sugar - The user can use the Priming sugar calculator that are developed for Homebrewing calculation of Priming sugar needed for bottlling based on the initial Volume and Temperature of the beer.
 Input fields clearly marked with helper text and two buttons.
 One to calculate the Priming Sugar and the other to reset the fields.
 Number content can only be placed in the input fields.
 Red errors will appear if text is input in the Priming Calculator

 - If a user is interestted in the services offered they can navigate to this via the navbar or a main button.
 There is also a contact form available so they can either suggest a feature or enquire about services.